Bonitasoft-Community/rest-api-sql-data-source/README.md

 - Switch to administrator view.
 - Go to "Resources" and click on the "Add" button to import the REST API Extension file: `rest-api-sql-datasource.zip`.
 - Import the sample viewer page `page-apiExtensionDatasourceViewer.zip`
-- Go to "Applications" and import the living application `application.xml`
+- Go to "Applications" and import the Living Application `application.xml`

 ### Running the sample application